Explorer

 | feature_count | 10 |

 This is not a separate consumer product.
-It is a weekly longitudinal rendering layer built on top of approved nightly stress routes and the same structured report engine used elsewhere in the stack.
+It is a longitudinal reporting layer built on top of approved routes and the same governed interpretation logic used elsewhere in the stack.